 Some third-party apps are apparently experiencing problems with ProMotion, with the display either locking at 60Hz or jumping between 60Hz and 120Hz, but Apple says a fix will come soon in a software update.
 In fact, that fix is coming in iOS 15.4!

-It's not something I've experienced, though, and while I wouldn’t say that the iPhone 13 Pro has the best display on the market, it’s certainly very, very good and more competitive now thanks to ProMotion.
+While I wouldn’t say that the iPhone 13 Pro has the best display on the market, it’s certainly very, very good and more competitive now thanks to ProMotion.

 iPhone 13 Pro review: Cameras

 The iPhone 13 Pro comes equipped with three 12MP rear cameras, including a telephoto lens offering a 77mm focal length and 3x optical zoom.
 The main shooter features a larger sensor and wider aperture this year at f/1.5, so it can let in more light than before.